 *Chlamydia and Gonorrhea of the rectum if you’ve bottomed in the past year

 *Chlamydia and Gonorrhea of the penis (urethra--piss hole) if you have topped or received a blow job in the past year

 *Gonorrhea of the throat if you’ve given a blow job or rim job in the past year

 There are cures for many STDs, and good treatments for the symptoms of those that can't be cured completely, so don't be afraid to get tested and get treated.

-JUST ENTER YOUR ZIP CODE IN THE BOX BELOW TO FIND AN STD/HIV TESTING SITE NEAR YOU.
+FIND HIV/STD TESTING CENTERS NEAR YOU.
+JUST ENTER YOUR ZIP CODE IN THE BOX BELOW

 The video above will show you the steps of using the FDA approved home HIV test called Oraquick.
 The Oraquick test is available to purchase for testing at home, but we do recommend getting tested in a medical clinic, so that if you do test positive you have all the resources available to you to start HIV treatment right away and live long and strong!

 If you do test at home, you need to write down an action plan for yourself BEFORE you test, should you test positive, which includes knowing where to go to get a confirmatory re-test and the support and treatment you need to live long and strong.
 You can find HIV service providers near you by clicking on the "Find A PrEP Provider" Link above.